+To ensure optimum corrosion resistance of stainless trim and fittings, clean and maintain them regularly.
 Stainless steel is strong and corrosion resistant, but still requires maintenance to keep its appearance.
-Frequent routine cleaning of your stainless steel with a mild soap and water solution and coating with a good grade cleaning wax will help maintain the finish.
+Frequent routine cleaning of stainless steel with a mild soap and water solution - and coating with a quality cleaning wax - helps maintain the finish.
+To maintain:

-• Wash with mild soap and cold or lukewarm water.
+- 1. Wash with mild soap and cold water.

-- Dry THOROUGHLY.
+- 2. Dry thoroughly.

-- Apply cleaning wax with a soft, dry cloth.
+- 3. Apply cleaning wax with a soft, dry cloth.

-- Allow wax to dry, then polish and buff.
+- 4. Allow wax to dry, then polish and buff.

-Even the finest cleaning powders can scratch or burnish a mill-rolled surface.
-On polished finishes, rubbing or wiping should be done in the direction of the polish lines, NOT across them.
+Cleaning powders can scratch or burnish a mill-rolled surface.
+On polished finishes, rubbing or wiping should be done in the direction of the polish lines, not across them.

-Crevice corrosion, a brownish coloring which occurs where two pieces of stainless hardware meet is caused by impurities in water and air.
-It can be easily cleaned with a good grade marine polish using a sponge, cloth or small bristled brush (for nooks and crannies).
+Crevice corrosion, a brownish coloring which occurs where two pieces of stainless hardware meet, is caused by impurities in water and air.
+It can be easily cleaned with a marine-grade polish using a sponge, cloth or small bristled brush in the nooks and crannies.